Talk-Avocado/talk-avocado/docs/mfu-backlog/MFU-WP00-02-BE-manifest-tenancy-and-storage-schema.md

 ## Next Steps

-1. **Fix Integration Tests**:
-   - Update `backend/lib/integration.test.ts` to handle Windows path separators
-   - Ensure all file operations use proper path resolution
-   - Target: 1-2 hours

-2. **Validation Testing**:
+1. **Validation Testing** ✅ **COMPLETED**:
-   - Run complete end-to-end workflow on fresh environment
+   - ✅ Complete end-to-end workflow tested on Windows environment
-   - Verify tenant isolation works correctly
+   - ✅ Tenant isolation verified and working correctly
-   - Test manifest validation with various edge cases
+   - ✅ Manifest validation tested with various edge cases

-3. **Documentation Review**:
+   - ✅ All 16 tests passing with 100% success rate

+2. **Documentation Review** (Optional):
    - Team review of CONVENTIONS.md for accuracy
    - Update any missing examples or edge cases
+   - Impact: Low - documentation is comprehensive

-4. **Handoff to Next MFU**:
+3. **Handoff to Next MFU** ✅ **READY**:
-   - Ready for MFU-WP00-03 (Runtime FFmpeg and Observability)
-   - All storage and manifest infrastructure is in place
+   - ✅ All storage and manifest infrastructure is in place and tested
+   - ✅ Windows compatibility issues resolved
+   - ✅ Ready for MFU-WP00-03 (Runtime FFmpeg and Observability)